renaissance-publishing/renaissance/content/chapters/32-monsters-animals-and-npcs.md

 ### Horse

 These quadrupedal creatures are native to the southwest of the Emerald Plane.
-They have long been ridden as mounts--and bred for the purpose--by the cultures there, and have since spread east throughout the Emerald Plane.
+They have long been ridden as mounts — and bred for the purpose — by the cultures there, and have since spread east throughout the Emerald Plane.

 |          |     |      |     |      |          |
 | -------- | --- | ---- | --- | ---- | -------- |